DFE-Digital/bat-design-history/app/posts/school-placements/2023-11-01-the-anatomy-of-a-school-placement.md

 - support the trainee closely in the classroom
 - facilitate the trainee’s reflective practice

-The quality of support and mentoring a trainee receives impacts their likelihood of success in completing a course, gaining qualified teacher status (QTS), and entering the teaching workforce.
+_Assumption: the quality of support and mentoring a trainee receives impacts their likelihood of success in completing a course, gaining qualified teacher status (QTS), and entering the teaching workforce._

 In Manage, mentors have several attributes: